PlanB-Network/bitcoin-educational-content/courses/btc101/en.md

 Bitcoin is a realistic monetary alternative because it is rare and limited to 21 million bitcoins that cannot be changed.
 Monetary creation is maintained through the adjustment of difficulty every 2 weeks, ensuring verifiable mathematical proof of its scarcity.
 Unlike euros and dollars in circulation that frequently change at the whim of political decision-makers, Bitcoin is a mathematical currency with a fixed monetary policy.
 It is therefore an excellent store of value because it cannot be changed.
 Furthermore, Bitcoin is a non-human and non-emotional currency that executes blindly.

-# Bitcoin challenges the power of financial institutions over currency

-Bitcoin questions the power of financial institutions over currency.
-It is a philosophical and economic battle that is at stake.
-To understand Bitcoin, it is important to understand its fundamental basics and to demystify the misconceptions surrounding it.
-This will allow for a constructive intellectual debate on the future of currency.

-In conclusion, Bitcoin is a realistic monetary alternative that offers a philosophical and economic challenge to financial institutions.
+In conclusion, Bitcoin is offers a philosophical and economic challenge to financial institutions.
 It is important to understand its fundamental basics to engage in a constructive intellectual debate on the future of currency.

 # Bitcoin Wallets